-Braemar Property Value Report: March-April 2022 (Courtyard Series)
+Braemar Property Value Report: November-December 2022 (Courtyard Series)

-With regard to the Braemar real estate market, this Braemar Property Value Report actually breaks it down into understand numbers.
-This edition focuses on the Courtyard homes in our neighborhood.
-Courtyard homes are located on Orland Stone, Pentland Hills and Playfair.
+It is my pleasure to bring you the latest Braemar Property Value Report, focused on sales of Courtyard homes in our neighborhood.
+Braemar Courtyard homes are located on Orland Stone, Pentland Hills and Playfair.
 Five detached homes share a courtyard driveway and have a strip of yard separating them from each other.
 I often refer to them as city homes or executive style homes, as they require the most minimal lawn maintenance and have very contemporary floor plans named the Arlington, Ballston and Clarendon.
-What they lack in lawn, they more than make up for in generous bedrooms sizes.
+What they lack in lawn, they more than make up for in generous bedroom sizes.